hazelcast/hazelcast/README.md

 ### Creating PRs which contain only documentation

-When creating a PR which changes only documentation (files with suffix `.md`) it makes no sense to run tests.
+When creating a PR which changes only documentation (files with suffix `.md` or `.adoc`) it makes no sense to run tests.
 For that case the label `docs-only` can be used.
-The job will fail in case you've made other changes than in `.md` files.
+The job will fail in case you've made other changes than in `.md` or `.adoc` files.

 ## License